 07 of 08

 Freighthouse Square is one of the less traditional shopping centers in Tacoma.
 It is located near the Tacoma Dome and downtown Tacoma and retains the charm of yesteryear without the commercial appeal of a traditional mall, but it also lacks tons of shopping options.
 But that isn’t what a visit to Freighthouse is all about.
 This is a great place to go for lunch as its food court is filled with local eateries that run the culinary gamut.
-Then wander and look in the quaint local stores and art gallery for a while.
+Then wander and look in the shops and art gallery for a while.

 Location: 2501 E D Street, Tacoma, WA